linux-remote/linux-remote/README.md

 # linux-remote
-Make you Linux sever GUI in on minite.
+Let your Linux server have the GUI in one minute.
-A Webside Remote Desktop of Linux.

 ## Requested
 - Linux.